Parts of a Car

 Distributor rotor – A plastic device, just below the distributor cap, which receives spark from the ignition coil and spins to transmits that spark to the spark plugs through the spark plug wires.

-Door check (door brake) – A limiting strap which only allows the doors to open a specific distance, preventing damage to the door and stopping it from hitting the fender.
+Door check (door brake) – A limiting strap that only allows the doors to open a specific distance, preventing damage to the door and stopping it from hitting the fender.

 Door handle – The mechanism on the exterior of the doors used to gain entry into the vehicle.
 Also, the handle located on the inside of the door used to open the door and exit the vehicle.